2. Drive problems in ADHD

 Known symptoms of stress are

-Inner restlessness is a typical symptom of the approaching end state of burnout.7 - Restlessness8910
+Inner restlessness is a typical symptom of the approaching end state of burnout.

 Aversion to inactivity is to be distinguished from hyperactivity.
-While hyperactivity is defined as a motor restlessness resulting from abnormal mental overexcitability, aversion to inactivity is an intense aversion to not being active.
+Whereas hyperactivity is defined as motor restlessness resulting from abnormal mental overexcitability, aversion to inactivity is an intense aversion to not being active.
 The stress benefits of aversion to inactivity sch distinctly different from those of hyperactivity.
-See more at ⇒ Stress benefits - the survival-promoting purpose of stress.
+See more at ⇒ Stress utility-the survival-enhancing purpose of stress.

 Mindfulness or similar strategies are often experienced as aversive.